binary-com/python-deriv-api/README.md

 print(response)
 ```

-## Creating a websockets connection and API instantiation
+## Creating a web sockets connection and API instantiation
-You can either create an instance of websockets and pass it as connection
+You can either create an instance of WebSockets and pass it as a connection
     or
 pass the endpoint and app_id to the constructor to create the connection for you.